rroy233/StickerDownloader/README_en.md

    </a>
 </p>

-> A Telegram Stickes Download Bot.
+> A Telegram Stickers Download Bot.

 [中文](README.md) | EN

 ### Feature

-* Send sticker to Bot, so it will help you convert into gif file.
+* Send sticker or sticker link to Bot, so it will help you convert into GIF file.
+* Forward GIF to Bot, and Bot will send it back to you as a file for saving.
 * Download single sticker.
 * Download whole sticker set.